Psarhadi/Monte-Carlo-Simulation-and-Statistical-Analysis-of-an-AUV/README.md

 # Monte-Carlo-Simulation-Autonomous-Underwater-Vehicle
 The repo is for a Monte Carlo Simulation and Statistical Analysis framework of an AUV (Autonomous Underwater Vehicle) in Python to test and verify algorithms.
+This code only requires Numpy and Matplotlib to run, so easy-peasy!

 Results for depth tracking over Monte Carlo runs:
 <p align="left">